-- Earn 50,000 Membership Rewards points after you spend $5,000 in purchases on the Card in the first 3 months of Card membership.
+- Get 25,000 Membership Rewards points after you spend $5,000 in purchases on the Card within the first 3 months of Card Membership

 Business Credit Card Eligibility